OsmanTolo/readme_geenrator-node-js/generatedREADME/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL 3.0 License.
 See "LICENSE.txt" for more information.

 <!-- CONTACT -->
 ## Contact